 Duck is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fourth ingredient is turkey broth.
+The next two ingredients are duck broth and turkey broth.
 Broths are of only modest nutritional value.
-Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.